 The CCDs are read out through four readout nodes at a rate of 70 kpix s-1.
 Analogue signals are converted to 16 bits resolution.
-In order to maintain thermal stability all circuitry remains powered during exposures.
+In order to maintain thermal stability, all circuitry remains powered during exposures.
 Care is taken in the design of mixed signal circuitry handling very low level analogue inputs, to prevent cross-talk and other noise pick-up: multi-layer printed circuit boards are used with separate ground planes for analogue and digital functions.
 System grounding and decoupling is carefully planned to prevent circulating currents in ground lines from introducing noise sources.
-All of the CCDs are read out synchronously, minimising radiated and conducted noise during the signal sampling; synchronisation is effected through an LVDS interface (Figure 3).
-Data are transmitted through a Spacewire port to the payload data handling unit (Figure 3), with Spacewire communication and command decoding, together with other digital functions such as clock sequence generation carried out in a single space-qualified field-programmable gate array (FPGA) per ROE.
+All of the CCDs are read out synchronously, minimising radiated and conducted noise during the signal sampling; each ROE is connected to the VIS CDPU through a SpaceWire link (see Figure 4), used to provide a clock and synchronisation signal.
+The link ensures the transmission of commands from CDPU to ROEs and housekeeping and science data from ROEs to CDPU.
+The SpaceWire communication and command decoding together with other digital functions such as clock sequence generation are carried out in a single space qualified field programmable gate array (FPGA) per ROE.

 Breadboard Euclid ROEs have already been designed and fabricated.
 These have representative board layouts and components, although in standard packaging suitable for use in vacuum equipment, and are currently in use for characterising the CCD273-84 and were also used in the prior testing of the related CCD204-22 and CCD203-84 devices.
+Figure 6 shows the fourth generation breadboard ROE with flight-like board layout and structure.

-The packaging (Figure 5) of the ROE and PSU electronics is designed to optimize conductive thermal paths while minimising the parasitic heat conduction to the CCDs.
+The packaging of the ROE and R-PSU electronics is designed to optimize conductive thermal paths while minimising the parasitic heat conduction to the CCDs.